PECE-project/drupal-pece/README.md

 ```
 git clone https://github.com/PECE-project/drupal-pece.git
 ```
-If you are a developer who wants to contribute to PECE, you will need to follow special instructions to install and configure the tools for building the distro.
-Consult the sub-section Setting up the Development Environment below for more information.

 ### Quick Install
 If you have the server backend already set-up, you can quickly install PECE following these steps: